flbdx/maskuni/README.md

 Mask lists can embed custom charset definitions for each mask.

-The general syntax for a single line is :
+The general syntax for a single line is:
 `[:1:,][:2:,]...[:9:,]:mask:`
 where the placeholders are as follows:
 - `:1:` the named custom charset '1' (overrides `--custom-charset1` or `--charset`) will be set to this value, optional